andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

-### Extensibility
+### Customization

-RichTextArea is designed with extensibility in mind.
-A number of mechanisms are provided for the application developer to customize the control behavior:
+RichTextArea is designed with customization in mind.
+A number of mechanisms are provided for the application developer to alter the control behavior:

 - extending the model by adding new attributes
 - adding new functions with new key bindings